Highlights on Bimini Tops for Boats:

 If you do have the frame, any replacement bimini top you find online will not fit properly since it was designed for another frame.
 This leaves you with two choices.
 You could buy the frame and all, or you could have your bimini top cover custom made.

-If you buy the frame and all online, then you will most likely have bought an inferior gauge of metal than what you already had.
+If you buy the frame and all online, then you will most likely have bought an inferior gauge of metal compared with what you already had.
 You will find that it will most likely be cheaper than having a custom bimini recover done on your old frame.
 This may be tempting, but keep in mind the inferior quality of the frame.
 If you need a frame, then just look carefully for size and gauge of the metal, fabric, and other comparable components.

-Buying bimini boat tops online
+Buying bimini boat tops online:

 Sunbrella is a registered trademark of Glen Raven Inc.